 Our optometrists take the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
 Because maintaining good eye health is an ongoing partnership, we encourage you to ask questions and share your health information, which could be vital to monitoring, diagnosing and treating potential vision problems.

-Dr. Andrew Aiken was born and raised in Neepawa, MB where he spent part of his childhood on the family farm and part in the town itself.
+Dr. Andrew Aiken was born and raised in Neepawa, Manitoba where he spent part of his childhood on the family farm and part in the town itself.
 He has ties to the Winkler area through his father who was raised on the family farm near Carman.